leduy10192/twitter/README.md

 # Twitter

-This is a basic twitter app to read your tweets.
+This is a basic twitter app to view, compose, favorite, and retweet tweets.

 # Twitter - Part II

-This is a basic twitter app to view, compose, favorite, and retweet tweets.

 Time spent: **5** hours spent in total